History of Seychelles: Crown Colony

-Seychellois officials wanted Seychelles to organized as a separate autonomous colony within the British Empire, and the authorities in the mother colony, Mauritius, supported them.
+Seychellois officials wanted Seychelles to organised as a separate autonomous colony within the British Empire, and the authorities in the mother colony, Mauritius, supported them.
 Sir Arthur Gordon, the Mauritian governor, sent a petition on their behalf to London.
 Concessions were made, but Seychelles did not become a Crown Colony in its own right until 1903 when its first Governor, Sir Ernest Bickham Sweet-Escott took office.
 Befitting its new status, the colony acquired a botanical garden and a clock tower in the heart of Victoria.
 The French language and culture remained dominant, however.

 The British, like the French before them, saw Seychelles as a useful place to exile troublesome political prisoners.
 Over the years, Seychelles became a home to prisoners from Zanzibar, Egypt, Cyprus and Palestine, to name but a few.
 The first in the line of exiles was Sultan Abdullah, a sultan in Perak including Lela Pandak Lam, the ex-chief of Pasir Salak in Perak who arrived in 1875 after their implication in the murder of the British Resident of Perak, JW Birch.
 Like many of the exiles who followed, they settled well into Seychelles life and became genuinely fond of the islands.
-Sultan Abdullah's son took home with him one of the popular local French tunes by the islanders la rosalè and incorporated it into the national anthem of his country.
+Sultan Abdullah's son took home with him one of the popular local French tunes by the islanders, "La Rosalie" and incorporated it into the national anthem of his country.
 With new words, it later became Negaraku, the national anthem of Malaysia.

 Perhaps the most famous of the political prisoners was Archbishop Makarios from Cyprus, who arrived in 1956.
 He likewise fell in love with his prison.
 "When our ship leaves harbour", he wrote, "we shall take with us many good and kindly memories of the Seychelles...may God bless them all."

 World War I caused great hardship in the islands.
 Ships could not bring in essential goods, nor take away exports.
-Wages fell; prices soared by 150 percent.
+Wages fell; prices soared by 150 per cent.
 Many turned to crime and the prisons were bursting.
 Joining the Seychelles Labour Contingent, formed at the request of General Smuts, seemed to offer an escape.
 It was no easy option, however.
 The force, 800 strong, was sent to East Africa.
 After just five months, so many had died from dysentery, malaria and beriberi that the corps was sent home.
 In all, 335 men died.